jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

 Or, hit enter on the boss and then enter on the dwarves 2 steps down, that will pull them back up to being directly under the boss's command.

-While the boys are sparring go to your leather workshop and make sure you've got some backpacks, armor and helms on order.
+While the boys are sparring, go to your leather workshop and make sure you've got some backpacks, armor and helms on order.
 You can check your stocks too, to make sure there's enough kit to go around.
 In time we'll get our lads into steel chainmail and plate, but for now, we need to